I (2015 film): Plot

 Two days before his wedding, Lingesan slowly starts to experience hair and teeth loss and a skin disorder.
 He consults his friend Vasudevan, a doctor who is also the guardian of Diya's family.
 Vasudevan claims that he is suffering from a rare and incurable genetic disease that results in premature ageing.
 Lingesan's condition worsens, with his face and body deforming, and eventually, he becomes a hunchback.
 In his current condition, Lingesan decides to disappear from the public eye and also from Diya's life by faking his death in a car accident.
 Only his friend Babu and Vasudevan know that he is alive.
-Nobody is ready to marry Diya due to her past with Lingesan.
+Nobody is willing to marry Diya due to her past with Lingesan.
 Lingesan asks Vasudevan to marry Diya as he is the only person who will be able to understand Diya's past and present situation.
 Vasudevan agrees and the wedding is fixed.

 On the eve of Diya's wedding, another doctor named Thiruvengadam reveals to Lingesan that, contrary to Vasudevan's claims, he is actually suffering from H4N2 influenza, caused by the "I" virus, which can only be transmitted by injection.
 Lingesan discovers that John, Osma, Indrakumar, Ravi and, to his horror, even Vasudevan, are responsible for injecting the virus into his body.
-Vasudevan has loved Diya since she was 10 years old and was enraged when she chose Lingesan over him.
-So, he sided with Lingesan's enemies and planned the entire operation to have Lingesan injected with the virus.
-Lingesan is then beaten up by them and tied up, but manages to escape later.
-Enraged and betrayed, Lingesan abducts Diya on the wedding day and keeps her safely in an old house without revealing his identity to her.
+It was then revealed that Vasudevan lusted after Diya since she was a little girl when he was their family doctor, and was enraged when she chose Lingesan over him.
+So, he sided with Lingesan's enemies and planned the entire operation to have Lingesan injected with the I virus (after Lingesan was kidnapped and beaten, Vasudevan injected the virus on him).
+Enraged and betrayed, Lingesan abducts Diya on her wedding day and keeps her safely in an old house without revealing his identity to her.

 Aided by Babu, Lingesan decides to take revenge on those who had deformed him by disfiguring them without killing them.
 He first immolates Ravi, who suffers severe burns.
-He then prepares a paste which he mixes with Osma's daily cosmetic products and unbeknownst to her she applies it on her body, causing her body to sprout huge growths of hair.
+He then prepares a paste which he mixes with Osma's daily cosmetic products which she applies it on her body, causing her body to have Hypertrichosis.
 Next, he douses Indrakumar with sugar syrup which causes a swarm of bees to sting him all over his body.
 He lures John to fight over a moving train and gets him electrocuted.
-Finally, he gets Vasudevan to unwittingly inject "I" virus into himself three-four times, causing his whole body to swell up.
+Finally, he gets Vasudevan to unwittingly inject the "I" virus into himself five times due to a dog-bite (as he swapped the antidote with the virus), causing his whole body to swell up.
 After achieving his revenge, Lingesan reveals his condition to Diya, who, though initially taken aback, still loves him despite his deformity.
 They decide to live a secluded life together.
-Lingesan undergoes ayurvedic treatment, yoga and physiotherapy for his condition and soon returns to normal.
+Lingesan undergoes stem cell treatment, blood transfusion, yoga, ayurvedic treatment and physiotherapy for his condition and gradually returns to normal.